yihui/yihui.org/content/tinytex/_index.md

 tlmgr path add
 ```

+On Windows, you must use `tlmgr.bat install` instead.

 Alternatively, you may just upload the error log to the Github repo [yihui/latex-pass](https://github.com/yihui/latex-pass), which runs `tlmgr search` on the cloud and tells you the names of missing packages.

 If you still see error messages that you don't understand, you may update everything: